KAMRANKHANALWI/ClimateJustice-NGT/README.md

 ## Support and Assistance
 If you encounter any difficulties during the process of downloading dependencies or executing the Python scripts, feel free to reach out for assistance.
-You can contact me via email at [khankamranalwi@gmail.com](mailto:khankamranalwi@gmail.com) or message me on WhatsApp at [+91 9304816286](https://wa.me/919304816286).
+You can contact me via [email](mailto:khankamranalwi@gmail.com) or message me on [WhatsApp](https://wa.me/919304816286).
 I'm here to help you resolve any issues and ensure a smooth experience with the setup and usage of the provided scripts.